tcrs-ws/tcrs-ws.github.io/README.md

-# Website for TCRS '23
+# Website for Time-Critical Reactive Systems

 To contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).